 If you’d like to change the look of your website form, you can do it on the Appearance tab.
 You’ll be able to adjust the colors, fonts, style, and, if necessary, size and spacing.
 Plus, you can select images, stickers, and GIFs from a built-in gallery, upload your own creatives, or import them from the web.

 At this point, the form is ready to collect data.
 Just save it by clicking Save & close and activate the widget.

 Add your email on the Notifications tab, to get notified each time someone fills out the form.
 You’ll be able to respond to those submissions directly from your inbox.

 Now that you’ve created an online form, there are 3 more tabs in Getsitecontrol dashboard to help you tailor it to your needs.
 Below, we’ll go over the customization features available and show some examples of custom forms created with Getsitecontrol.

 How to customize website forms in Getsitecontrol

-Getsitecontrol feature-set helps you ensure the form looks appealing, is shown to the right audience and at the right moment.
+Getsitecontrol feature set helps you create an online form that looks appealing and is displayed to the right audience.
 To give you a better idea of its capabilities, let’s see how exactly you can customize each form.